marcadella/testScala/src/resources/notes/streams_readerWriter.md

 To convert an `Input/OutputStream` into a `Reader/Writer`, wrap it into a `InputStreamReader`/`OutputStreamWriter`.
 To convert a `Reader/Writer` into an `Input/OutputStream`, wrap it into a `ReaderInputStream`/`WriterInputStream`.

+The way from one world to the other is just the use of an encoding/decoding (which can be set in the constructor).

 There is also a `PrintStream` which is a chimere: an OutputStream when using `write` and a BufferedWriter when using `print`.
 It is supposed to be a way to print streams of bytes as characters and with formatting but I find it confusing and I wonder if the flushing mechanism is not buggy...